 As for the original project, the duplicate configurations appear in the Quick Panel Launches area.
 They have the same names, and you cannot easily tell which is which.

 The simple solution is to go to the Eclipse workspace folder.
 Open the <new copy name>/.mtbLaunchConfigs folder.
 Delete the contents.
 Problem solved.
 This will wipe out any custom configuration as well, so be careful if you have one.

 You can accomplish the same result using the Eclipse UI, but it is more tedious.
 In the Eclipse Project Explorer, select the original project (with the duplicate launch configurations).
 Use Run > Debug Configurations to open the Debug Configurations dialog.
 Select the Common tab.
 Select a debug configuration on the left of the dialog, the path to that configuration appears.
 Delete those configurations that exist in the new copy.
 Do this for each duplicate – select to find out if it is in the new copy, and delete it when it is.
 Be aware that this process deletes the launch configuration file in the new copy.
 So be careful if you have a custom launch configuration that you want to keep.

 How do I start a debug session?

 The simple way is to scroll to the Launches section of the Quick Panel.
 Then click the desired configuration.
-See the “Program and Debug” chapter in the Eclipse IDE for ModusToolbox User Guide for details.
+See the “Program and Debug” chapter in the for details.